 Spa pumps have a mechanical shaft seal, which sits behind the impeller, and is the seal that prevents leakage along the motor shaft.
 It doesn't touch the motor shaft, otherwise it would burn up, but instead it's pressed into the rear volute, and seals up to the impeller.

 When pumps are leaking along the shaft, it's usually a failed shaft seal, which may have overheated, or been damaged from chlorine and ozone.
 Be sure to use an ozone resistant shaft seal if you use ozone as a spa sanitizer.
-Identify your shaft seal from the pump owner's manual, and if you need help identifying your shaft seal, you can always give us a call!
+You can usually identify your shaft seal from the pump owner's manual.